Oatmeal Cake: Oatmeal anytime!

 Mix the water, oats and coffee in a bowl, and let the mixture soak while you prepare the rest of the batter.

-In a food processor, cream the eggs with the sugars until light and creamy.
+In a food processor, or with a hand or stand mixer, cream the eggs with the sugar until light and creamy.
 Add the cocoa and the oil and mix again.
 Mix in the rum, vanilla, baking soda and salt, pulsing, until well combined.
 Pulse in the flour only until well combined.
 Pulse in the reserved oat mixture only until well combined.
 Pour the batter into a greased tube pan, and bake 1 hour, or until a knife inserted in the center comes out clean.
 Invert the cake onto a cooling rack.

 Optional Chocolate Icing: